MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-Label.md

 ```

 ### -DisplayName
-The DisplayName parameter specifies the display name for the label.
-The display name appears in the Microsoft Office and is used by Outlook users to select the appropriate label before they send a message.
+The DisplayName parameter specifies the display name for the sensitivity label.
+The display name appears in the Microsoft Office and is used by Outlook users to select the appropriate sensitivity label before they send a message.

 ```yaml
 Type: String